ever-been/everDoc/src/book/markdown/timeline.md

 *August 2012*
 :	Attempts to mavenize the project discovered a lot of mutual dependencies among apparently independent parts of the codebase.
-:	The team started concidering various communication frameworks and middleware as a replacement for RMI.
+:	The team started considering various communication frameworks and middleware as a replacement for RMI.

 *September 2012*
 :	Slf4j is chosen as a logging framework and logback as the basic logging backend.
 The decision was made to transform all existing logging mechanism to slf4j.